 1952 The entire Swedish national electricity grid is hooked together.

-1954 Vattenfall commissions the world's first commercial high voltage direct current line – between the mainland and the island of Gotland.
+Vattenfall commissions the world’s first commercial high voltage direct current cable between the mainland and Gotland.

 1975–1976 Vattenfall's first two nuclear reactors, Ringhals 1 and 2, are commissioned.
 During the 1970s and 1980s, 12 reactors were built across Sweden, of which seven are owned by Vattenfall.